bisho1995/fastest-web-app/README.md

 It is not a web app unless it shows notifications.
 To check the guide of notifications follow this [codesandbox url](https://codesandbox.io/s/sw-1-n6730?file=/index.html).
 This [Notifications](https://github.com/bisho1995/fastest-web-app/blob/main/src/helper/Notification.ts) class in this project is intended to handle notifications.

+## Service worker

+Extracted the service worker code from preact-cli/sw and using this in my custom sw.js file.
+The reason of doing is removing the opaque nature of the earlier approach to see clearly what is going on.

+1. Preact provides a list of assets which we can provide to workbox to cache them.
+2. We use different modules of workbox to define the caching strategies
+3. We follow a network first approach, aka first check the network then put in cache.